Skip to content

 If you're on Spotify, use SpotchBot.
 It's good at its one job.
 If you play Apple Music, WolfWave is the SpotchBot-equivalent request flow plus the rest of the stream stack.

+• Multi-source web overlays.
 Nyan's Music Overlay and friends list Apple Music support, but the fine print reads "via Cider" or "via Last.fm scrobbles."
-No direct Music.app read.
+WolfWave reads Music.app directly: track changes hit the overlay in under a second, no scrobble lag, no Cider.

 What Only WolfWave Does